 - Only unroll as much as you need for each post section, and stop to walk on it between those moments.

 If that method doesn’t work for you, don’t despair; there are other ways to build your wire sections, too.

 In this video, the chicken owner demonstrates how he is making a single fence section and making the chicken wire tighter than before:

 There are ways for raccoons to get through chicken wire.
 It is even possible for them to chew through the chicken wire if they are really determined to get into the coop.

 This, however, won’t always be their first choice.

 If the holes are big enough or the wire isn’t strong enough, some raccoons will be able to pull the wire apart with their tiny hands.
 They are quite strong!

 Chicken owners plagued with raccoon thieves stealing their eggs may want to add hardware cloth to their chicken wire fences.

-Hardware cloth is a tougher type of fencing that has even smaller holes than chicken wire, usually around ¼ inches, and this type of fencing is nearly impossible for raccoons to get through if it is secured properly.
+Hardware cloth is a tougher type of fencing that has even smaller holes than chicken wire.
+It’s usually around ¼ inches.
+Type of fencing protection is nearly impossible for raccoons to get through if it is secured properly.

 Best Wire for Chicken Coops Recommendation